 Borrowing and lending money is a serious commitment; if the borrower hasn't upheld their end of the bargain a Collection Letter can help.
 Just because someone hasn't paid off their balance doesn't mean they're trying to shrug off their obligations: they might have issue with certain charges, believe they've already paid, or might have simply forgotten.
-An effective Collection Letter can help you address possible issues, resolve debts, and move forward.
+This sample Collection Letter can help you address possible issues, resolve debts, and move forward.

-A Collection Letter should account for likely complications by being detailed and thorough.
+A Demand Letter should account for likely complications by being detailed and thorough.
 Cite the principal amount, any interest or fees, and a description of what the original balance is for—including dates and locations.
 By clearly conveying all the relevant information you may be able to avoid future misunderstandings or any challenges to your claim.

 If the other party isn't acting in good faith a Collection Letter can do more than simply relaying the amount to the debtor.
 If the debt remains unpaid you'll need to have solid documentation that you provided the borrower sufficient notice before you can increase collection activity.
 No one lends money expecting to run into issues, but having your efforts recorded in writing can help you take the next steps if needed.
 A Collection Letter is an important first action to receiving what you're owed.

 Other names for this document: Demand Letter, Debt Collection Letter, Past Due Letter